Information-theoretic interpretation of quantum formalism: General systems

-It is possible to diagonalize the density matrix $\rho_\Lambda$ in $\mathcal{H}$ by means of a unitary channel.
-The diagonal charts will be called \enquote{proper} or \enquote{canonical} in the Hilbert space although in fact the canonical basis is not unique in general. \begin{definition}[Canonical chart or proper chart] A canonical chart is a chart whose density operator is diagonal. \end{definition} After reordering the basis vectors if necessary, the density operator reads
+The logical problem was initially expressed using any batch of Boolean variables but a specific window plays a central role.
+Indeed, it is possible to \emph{diagonalize} the density matrix $\rho_{\scriptscriptstyle \Lambda}$ in $\mathcal{H}$ by means of a unitary channel.
+This particular window in the Hilbert space will be called \enquote{principal window} because it contains on its own all the Shannon information of the Bayesian theater, although in fact the principal basis is not unique when the eigenvalues are not all distinct. \begin{definition}[Principal window] A principal window is a window in which the density operator is diagonal. \end{definition} It is convenient to describe the other windows as twisted, as they produce entangled states.

+\begin{definition}[Twisted window] A twisted window is a window in which the density operator is non-diagonal. \end{definition}